 Glucosamine HCl (vegetarian)

 Glucosamine HCl is a salt of the amino monosaccharide, glucosamine.
-Glucosamine is naturally found in human cartilage and in some fungi and algae 1,2.
-Commercially produced glucosamine is made from shellfish or grains such as corn or wheat.
-Supplemental glucosamine has been used for the past 25 years in Europe 3.
-In the U.S., it has gained popularity as a dietary supplement.
+Glucosamine exists naturally in human cartilage (the tough tissue that cushions joints) and in some fungi and algae 1,2,3,4,5.
+Commercially produced glucosamine is made from shellfish 4,6,7 or may be produced from plant sources 8,9.
+These plants provide vegetarian sources of Glucosamine HCl.

 This ingredient can be found in the following products in United States:

 - The Merck Index.
 Whitehouse Station, NJ: Merck & Co., 2006.
 (The Merck Index is available online with a subscription at https://www.rsc.org/merck-index).

 - Shane-McWhorter L. Glucosamine...
 Merck Manual.
 Professional version.
 Merck & Co., Inc. . . .
 Kenilworth, NJ.
 Revised 10/2018. https://www.merckmanuals.com/professional/special-subjects/dietary-supplements/glucosamine